slatedocs/slate/source/includes/gcp/_instance_groups.md

 <code>GET /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/instancegroups</code>

-Retrieve a list of all instance groups in a given [environment](#administration-environments)
+Retrieve a list of all instance groups in a given [environment](#administration-environments).

 Attributes | &nbsp;
 ------- | -----------